 A New Model of Care for the Community

 Following a national selection, KAI was selected as part of a three-member collaborative team to provide MEPFP Engineering for Indiana University’s Adult Academic Health Center (AAHC), a new 1.9 million SF hospital campus located in the heart of downtown Indianapolis.
 The new $2 billion campus consolidates IU Health’s operations currently at two separate downtown locations, eliminating costly duplication of high-acuity services while providing the latest advancements in technology and patient-centered care.
-Three towers provide a full-service Adult Health Care Hospital providing inpatient and observation beds, full-service outpatient center, surgery, radiology, wound care, emergency department and cancer center.
+Three patient towers provide a full-service Adult Health Care Hospital providing inpatient and observation beds, full-service outpatient center, surgery, radiology, wound care, emergency department and cancer center.
 It also serves as Indiana University’s premier teaching hospital.

 Take a tour of the 9th floor.

-KAI’s scope of work included all aspects of the various MEPFP systems: building power, emergency power, mechanical and plumbing systems for the different areas, medical gas system, specialty exhaust, chilled water distribution, heating water distribution, steam distribution and kitchen exhaust systems.
-The project relied heavily on the use of BIM for coordination between all disciplines during design in order to provide a coordinated product that reduces changes orders, RFIs and conflicts in the field.
+The project relies heavily on the use of BIM for coordination between all disciplines during design in order to provide a coordinated layout between all disciplines to reduce change orders, RFIs and conflicts in the field.
 This level of effort provides the client with a set of biddable documents for a competitive price.
 At the end of the project, IU Health will be provided with a fully updated BIM model that gives a 3-D perspective of the Hospital and a detailed understanding of how the hospital operates and where utilities are routed.
-The new health center is designed for efficiency and sustainability and is seeking LEED Silver certification.
+The new hospital is designed for efficiency and sustainability and is pursuing LEED Silver certification.

 Watch a flythrough of the Mechanical room.

-- Services
+Services

 Mechanical Engineering, Electrical Engineering, Plumbing Engineering, Fire Protection Engineering, Engineering